Thriveni Academy

-Thriveni Academy is currently a C.B.S.E. day school catering to educating rural children of Vadakupattu village and surrounding villages in Oragadam in Kancheepuram district.
-More than 1200 children are enrolled in this school today, that is under the management of Hiranandani group.
+Thriveni Academy is a C.B.S.E. day school catering to educating rural children of Vadakupattu village and surrounding villages in Oragadam in Kancheepuram district.
+More than 1200 children are enrolled in this school today, under the management of Hiranandani group.

+History

 The school was started in 1987 by Mr. P. V. Sivan Nair, as a fully residential school on more than 1000 acres of land and sprawling infrastructure capable of housing more than 10,000 students.

 The school was run by MMFG (Madras Motor Finance & Guarantee) Company headquartered in Mylapore, Chennai.
 From 1987 to 1997, the school saw steady growth of students coming from different parts of India, especially the North Eastern States of Assam, West Bengal, Nagaland, Manipur, Sikkim, etc. With extensive roadshows throughout India, and provision of many extra curricular activities, a variety of sports and good food, the school became a popular educational destination for all round development of children.
 Aditya Chaudhary a student of class X in 2002 was the last known suicidal death in the hostel room.
 Following which the school was closed in 2004.
 Lateron the school was reopened for local people.
 The school has 3 building named as Ganga, yamuna and swarsaswati.

 Ankush De a student from north east was the last known student in the era of 2002.
 In 2002 the school was managed by Partha kunda Roy a retired wing commander.
 The principal was Jaipal.